Cyber Risk – Security Breach Notification Statutes

 • General Professional Information

 No Discovery or notification of the breach or is reasonably believed to have been acquired by an unauthorized person.
-In the most expedient time possible without unreasonable delay, consistent with the legitimate needs of law enforcement.
+In the most expedient time possible without unreasonable delay.
 Statute silent Statute Silent

 Oregon